marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

+# Embedded Objects

+Embedded objects (iframes, videos, Tableau visuals) were <a href="styleguide_embeds.html">moved to their own page</a> to speed up the load of the initial styleguide.

+<a href="styleguide_embeds.html" class="button tertiary large">Learn about embeds</a>

 # Callouts

 <p class="lead">A callout is just a container with a `.callout` class applied.
 You can put any kind of content inside.</p>